Toggle mobile search bar

 • All deep-fried items must be clearly labelled (e.g. “DF”) on the menu.

-[2] Staple-equivalents (i.e. bun, bread, pizza) must meet the wholegrain criteria in the HCS nutrition guidelines.
+[3] Staple-equivalents (i.e. bun, bread, pizza) must meet the wholegrain criteria under the HCS.
+These are stated in the declaration form found in Annex A to Section 7.

-[3] Healthier oils include oils that carry the HCS and other plant-based oils (e.g. olive, canola, peanut, soybean and sunflower oil) containing 35% or less saturated fats.
+[4] Healthier oils include oils that carry the HCS and other plant-based oils (e.g. olive, canola, peanut, soybean and sunflower oil) that meet the saturated fat criteria under the HCS (i.e. ≤35g/100g of saturated fat, as of July 2023).

 Publicity Guidelines